Tax Evasion Defense Attorney in Utah

 - Conspiracy Indicators — IRS prosecutors often add conspiracy charges to other tax crime charges, asserting that the defendant agreed with one or more other people to commit a federal tax crime.

-Defenses Against Charges of Tax Evasion
+Defense Strategies Against Charges of Tax Evasion

 Being prosecuted for tax evasion is a naturally frightening circumstance.
 You may find yourself in this dreadful situation, although you truly believed you had reported all of your taxable income appropriately, or were confident that all your deductions were allowable.
 Honest mistakes happen.